 Dr. Miquel Roca is our Managing Partner.

 Miquel is qualified both in Spain (Abogado) and England (Solicitor).
 LL.B (law degree) University of Barcelona, LL.M (Masters in law degree – with Distinction) in Shipping Law Barcelona Law Society and LL.M in Shipping Law from the University of Cardiff.
-PhD (J.D.) in Maritime Law, with Cum Laude distinction and International Honours, UAO Barcelona University with a research stage at St. Thomas University of Houston, Texas.
+PhD (J.D.) in Maritime Law, with Cum Laude distinction and International Honours, UAO Barcelona University with a research stage at St. Thomas University of Houston, Texas and at The City Law School of London.

 He has been a member of the Managing Board of the Spanish Maritime Law Association for seven years and it is a current active member of the Instituto Iberoamericano de Derecho Marítimo.

-He is also the Maritime Law professor at ALBA Business School of The American Business College of Greece, in Athens.
+He works as a Maritime Law Professor at ALBA Business School of The American Business College of Greece, in Athens.

 After working for the Legal Office of the Barcelona Port Authority, Miquel joined the container shipping line P&O Nedlloyd where he worked as an Account Manager.
 He was then retained by the United Nations in Vienna within the United Nations Commission on International Trade Law’s (UNCITRAL) Transportation Law Working Group, Maritime Law Branch, where he participated in the drafting of the Rotterdam Rules.
 Miquel also lectured in Maritime Law at the Webster University of Vienna.